 - CBD could also interfere with women’s ovulation.
 Therefore, long-term use of CBD may cause a delay in menopause similar to hormonal birth control.

 Reduction in endocannabinoid signaling is responsible primarily for the negative or unpleasant symptoms associated with menopause.
 As estrogen levels are associated with these endocannabinoid levels, a sudden halt in estrogen production causes all the troubles.
 CBD may replace ERT therapy and still prevent the symptoms by stimulating the cannabinoid receptors.

 10 FAQs About CBD and the Estrogen System

-CBD helps to suppress estrogen levels by inhibiting enzymes that make it from the testosterone, named aromatase.
+CBD helps to suppress estrogen levels by inhibiting enzymes that make it from testosterone, named aromatase.
 These aromatase inhibitors reduce estrogen levels in cases of post-menopause and breast cancer.
 Still, there are several concerns among women using CBD during menopause.